ujjwal-basnet/100days-for-them/README.md

-# 100days-for-them
-10-18 hours Dailly  (dev dairy)
+## 10-18 hours Dailly  (dev dairy)

-# 🚀 100 Days (10–18 hrs/day) Challenge serious stuff
+# (10–18 hrs/daily) Challenge serious stuff
-IDK , i am quite serious this time , i got Pretty  awsome  backlogs to cover and also be craft my resume , Write a research papers and be job ready within this 6 months , i am cooked
+IDK , i am quite serious this time , i got Pretty  awsome  backlogs form my previous semisters  and also i need to craft my resume , Write a research papers and be job ready within this 6 in Ai Field , so i decided to write my open dailry and log the progress and challenges

 ## 📅 This week : June 29 – July 6 (2025)